Perspective | These girls were crushed when Hillary lost in 2016. Four years later, they’ve created their own strong female future.

 “After growing up, experiencing what the world really has to say about women, being able to understand what that means for me, seeing Kamala Harris, a woman of color, standing up there, would be the glass ceiling exploding,” Mirette said.

-“It’s smaller, compared to if Hillary won president, but removing Trump and Pence, and replacing them with competent leadership that respects women, and includes a woman of color itself, is well overdue,” she added.
+“It’s smaller, compared to if Hillary won president, but removing Trump and Pence and replacing them with competent leadership that respects women, and includes a woman of color itself, is well overdue,” she added.
 “No sweeter way to show them the door.”

 Twitter: @petulad